Transforming EU Governance: The Digital Integration through EBSI and GLASS: Analysis of GLASS e-Governance and EBSI Infrastructure Integration

-This layer is responsible for providing generic capabilities and connectivity to Blockchain networks.
-These capabilities include network, compute, and deployment capabilities.
-It also represents all the infrastructure components necessary to set up an EBSI node.
-The ledger checks that the proposed transactions are valid, approve them and stores them on the chain of blocks.
-The infrastructure is made up of a decentralised network with nodes that are currently being hosted by the member states who are participating.
-Currently, there are 25 nodes participating.
+The EBSI infrastructure layer provides general capabilities and connectivity to blockchain networks, including network, compute, and deployment capabilities.
+It encompasses all components necessary for establishing an EBSI node.
+The ledger validates, approves, and stores transactions on the blockchain.
+Presently, 25 nodes hosted by participating member states form this decentralised network.